Anilokumar/Incident-Response-Report/README.md

 This project strengthened my understanding of how SOC analysts investigate phishing-led account compromises by correlating authentication, VPN, email, and file-access activity.

-The investigation reinforced the importance of distinguishing confirmed evidence from assumptions, analyzing multiple log sources, identifying indicators of compromise, and recommending appropriate containment and remediation actions.
+The investigation reinforced the importance of distinguishing confirmed evidence from assumptions, analyzing multiple log sources, identifying Indicators of Compromise, and recommending appropriate containment and remediation actions.

 ---